brp-optics/fiji_lab_walkthrough/_build/html/_sources/installation.md

 # Installing ImageJ/FIJI

-## Download FIJI Package
+## Download FIJI

-1. Download FIJI package from the software site
 FIJI has pre-installed plugins and is recommended for this lab.
 Download it at [https://imagej.net/software/fiji/downloads](https://imagej.net/software/fiji/downloads).
 Look for the zip folder and extract the contents to the desired location on your computer.
 Keeping it in "Program Files" is generally not recommended to avoid access/security issues.

 ## Installation
-Weâ€ì…±e going to run the new Jaunch launcher, because it runs faster and allows running without security popups.
+We're going to run the new Jaunch launcher, because it runs faster and allows running without security popups.
 If it doesn't show up within two minutes of running, then run the backup launcher.

 ### Windows